 - Will language be an obstacle to communication?
 Is there someone in the office who speaks my language?

 - Do I prefer a group practice or an individual doctor?

 - Does it matter which hospital the doctor admits patients to?

 - Is the location of the doctor's office important?
 How far am I willing to travel to see the doctor?

-- What about transportation?
+- What about transportation to appointments?
 Is there parking?
 What does it cost?
 Is the office on a bus or subway line?